Skip to navigation Skip to content

 • statements confirming care arrangements from close family, friends or relatives

-• evidence from the customer with reduced care that they are taking reasonable action to have the care arrangement complied with
+• evidence from the party with reduced care that they are taking reasonable action to have the care arrangement complied with, ended or varied

-• evidence from the customer with increased care that they are taking reasonable action to participate in Family Dispute Resolution
+• evidence from the increased care party that they are taking reasonable action to participate in an accredited Family Dispute Resolution process

 Where possible, evidence should specify the date the care started.
-For e.g. (but not limited to), where the customer is supplying a letter for foster care or from other government departments.
+This is particularly relevant where the customer is supplying a letter from foster care, another government department, or third party organisation.

 4